wp-plugins/ad-injection/readme.txt

 2. Are your WP Super Cache settings correct?
 It must be in 'Legacy' mode.
 3. If you are using WP Minify as well then turn off the HTML minification as this strips out the mfunc tags that Ad Injection uses to check if the adverts should be inserted.

+If you are using WP Minify

+1. Turn off the HTML minification mode if you are also using WP Super Cache.
+HTML minification strips out the mfunc tags that Ad Injection needs to inject its ads.
+2. If you use the 'Place Minified JavaScript in footer' then try turning it off.

 If you are getting errors when using the plugin check the following.

 1. Is there an 'ads' directory in the plugin directory?
 The path will probably be: '/wp-content/plugins/ad-injection/ads/'.
 If not create the ads directory and make sure it is writeable by the plugin (chmod 0755 will do, chmod 0750 is better).